nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `list`

 ## 3.6.
 Find exercises: `find`
-Finds an exercise that matches all the input fields.
+Finds exercises that match all the input fields.

 ![find command message](images/findCommandMessage.png)

 Format: `find [n/EXERCISE] [d/DESCRIPTION] [at/DATE] [c/CALORIES] [k/KEYWORD...]`
 - For name, description, date, and calories, only exercises that exactly match the inputs will be listed.
 These fields are case-insensitive. e.g. `Run` will match `run`.
 - For keywords, exercises whose names or descriptions contain any of the keywords will be listed.
 Only full words will be matched e.g. `run` will not match `running`.
 Keyword is case-insensitive. e.g `Squats` will match `squats`.
+- If both name/description and keywords are provided, only exercises that match both inputs will be listed.
 - in v1.4, find command does not support muscles and tags.

 Example: